fredySanabria/DroneRestaurant/README.md

    * max-deliveries: number of  max deliveries for dron.
    * instructions - folder: folder that contains all the instructions and reports files.

- * Techniques - Technologies:
-    -

-  + BackEnd
-  It's a RestFull API developed with Java 8, using SpringBoot framework, JPA-Hibernate for MySql repository.
-        For the Twitter API integration Twitter4j Library and Swagger 2 for the documentation.

  * Examples:
     -